raserrano/luckyluke/README.md

 #### New Features

 * `max_transfer` allows you to specify the maximum amount in the `transfer` to vote on, which is useful when running multiple instances with voting tiers.
+* `max_age` allows you to only upvote newer content, for example, avoiding posts that are about to become locked.

 #### Features